PatrickHo-134/learning-timeline-frontend/README.md

 - Node.js (v14.x or higher) and npm (or yarn) installed

 ## Setup and Installation
-Follow the steps below to set up and run the Learning Note App frontend locally:
+Follow the steps below to set up and run the Learning Timeline App frontend locally:

 ### 1. Clone the repository
 Start by cloning the frontend repository from GitHub to your local machine using Git: